monimaj89/Project4-Cake-Heaven/TESTING.md

 # User Stories Testing
 I thoroughly tested various user stories to ensure the functionality and usability of my page.
-I verified that users could access all pages, order products, and use all page functionalioty.
+I verified that users could access all pages, order products, and use all page functionality.
 I also confirmed that the page displayed the relevant information accurately and maintained a seamless user experience throughout the testing process.

 | **#**| **User Type** | **User Story** | **Achieved** |
 | :--- | :--- | :--- | :---|